 You have the following chart using ChartExpo.

-Let’s go back briefly to our previous question on why we convert Excel data to a graph.
+Let’s go back briefly to our previous question on why we convert Excel data to graph.
 Graphs and charts are crucial because they enable audiences to assess data swiftly and recognize relationships.
-They aid in the data’s simplification so that the audience can easily understand and remember it.
+They aid in simplifying the data so that the audience can easily understand and remember it.
+Understanding how to make a graph from a table further enhances this process, ensuring that the visual representation is accurate and effective.

 Thanks to the competitive modern world, there is so much data gathering in the corporate sector today.
 As a result, we need a way to visualize the data to understand it.
 Thankfully, data visualization helps us understand what the information means by providing it with a visual context through maps or graphs.
 As a result, the data is easier for the human mind to understand.